explodinggradients/ragas/docs/getstarted/evals.md

 Here we used:

 - A test sample containing `user_input`, `response` (the output from the LLM), and `reference` (the expected output from the LLM) as data points to evaluate the summary.
-- A non-LLM metric called `BleuScore`.
+- A non-LLM metric called [BleuScore](../concepts/metrics/available_metrics/traditional.md#bleu-score)

 As you may observe, this approach has two key limitations: